Capital Improvements Plan

 What is the Capital Improvements Plan?

 The City of Buda five year Capital Improvements Plan is a planning tool to help the City forecast the timing and funding of future capital projects.
 The Plan is reviewed and updated annually as part of the annual budget development process.
 Projects are derived from the Comprehensive Plan as well as infrastructure specific master plans.
 Projects are also identified through staff observations, citizen comments, and development trends occurring in and around the City.
-A staff team that includes representatives from the Public Works, Parks, Planning, Engineering, and Finance departments work together to develop the project scopes and to prioritize needs.
+A staff team that includes representatives from the Public Works, Parks, Development Services, and Finance departments work together to develop the project scopes and to prioritize needs.
 Input on the document is also solicited from the various Boards and Commissions in order to account for the impact of growth on the City's infrastructure system.

 Main Street improvement project construction